doflip/less-tests/README.md

 ### Custom Options

-> Options developed specifically for the `assemble-styles` plugin
+> Options developed specifically for the `assemble-less` plugin

 #### lessrc